 Ever the investigators, we decided to find out…

-Is there a One Size Fits All Approach?
+How Much Skincare Product To Use - Is There a One Size Fits All Approach?

 First up, can we apply the arbitrary pea sized amount (a teeny petit pois, an average sized garden pea or a - relatively - huge marrowfat pea, we ask you!!) to all skin care products from cleansers to moisturisers?

-Well, it turns out, no. For example, we’ll probably need to use more of a foaming or liquid cleanser than we do our serum or eye cream.
+Well, it turns out, no. For example, when working out how much skincare product to use, we’ll probably need to use more of a foaming or liquid cleanser than we do our serum or eye cream.

-So ultimately, it’s all about your needs and what feels right for your skin.
+So ultimately, how much skincare product to use is all about your needs and what feels right for your skin.
 So all of the information that follows comes with a little side of terms and conditions - do what feels right, these are just guidelines.

 We don’t mean go stingy on the cleanser if you’re wearing particularly heavy makeup after a night out, even if the product label says to use a small amount.
 Similarly, we don’t mean cover your face with a scoop of moisturiser if it simply doesn’t need it.
 It’s all about working out what your skin needs, and these needs might differ at different times.

-The only ‘rule’ is if a product such as a fruit acid exfoliator, for example, a salicylic acid exfoliant, says to “use sparingly”, follow this advice as it could damage your skin if you don’t and use an excessive amount.
+The only ‘rule’ when considering how much skincare product to use is if a product such as a fruit acid exfoliator, for example, a salicylic acid exfoliant, says to “use sparingly”, follow this advice as it could damage your skin if you don’t and use an excessive amount.
 But more on that shortly.

 So here goes, our rough guide to the amount of different skin care products you ‘should’ be using.